Knitted Textile banner | 5m x 3m (approx) | machine knitted cotton, website

 Nominated for the Prix Innovation Jeunes Designers Award - St Etienne Biennale Design 2017

-Reinterpreting the heritage of the NW textile industry, whilst documenting the current reality of the ‘work’, PUNCHCARD ECONOMY is a machine-knitted banner based on the ‘8 hours labour, 8 hours recreation, 8 hours rest’ slogan coined by Robert Owens of the Eight Hour Day movement.
-The design incorporates data collected from a range of ‘workers’ in the digital, creative and cultural industries.
-Th e final work is produced on a domestic knitting machine using a combination of digital imaging tools and traditional punchcard systems.
+Reinterpreting the heritage of the NW textile industry, whilst documenting the current reality of ‘work’, PUNCHCARD ECONOMY is a machine-knitted banner based on the ‘8 hours labour, 8 hours recreation, 8 hours rest’ slogan coined by Robert Owens of the Eight Hour Day movement.
+The design incorporates data collected from a range of ‘workers’, primarily in the digital, creative and cultural industries, auditing contemporary working patterns within the digital economy, and revealing the shift from Owens’ ‘888’ ideal.
+Each hour worked beyond the 888 'contract' expressed as a reverse stitch (or glitch) in the design.

 By inviting participants to log their working week via a bespoke web interface, the project collected 200 data sets detailing contemporary working patterns.
 These were then translated to knitting motifs, and incorporated into a reinterpretation of the original ‘8 Hours Labour’ banner, produced on a hacked electronic knitting machine.
 The resulting data showed a significant shift towards precarious or flexible working, and many people working at evenings and weekends.